TabbyML/tabby/README.md

 *If you are using a model that is not listed above, consider opening an issue to discuss future integration.*

-The Python package includes the following conversion scripts:
+The Python package includes a [conversion API](docs/python.md#model-conversion-api) and conversion scripts:

 * `ct2-opennmt-py-converter`
 * `ct2-opennmt-tf-converter`

-and a [conversion API](docs/python.md#model-conversion-api).
 The conversion should be run in the same environment as the selected training framework.

 ### Integrated model conversion